chenglong3383/Multicore_Processor_Temperature_Optimization/README.md

 The MATLAB Code for paper: Peak Temperature Analysis and Optimization for Pipelined Hard Real-Time Systems

 ## Install
-In MATLAB, run script 'mcto_install.m'
+In MATLAB, run script 'mcptm_install.m'

 ## Usage